 On a remote server (VPS or dedicated server)

-You can rent a virtual private server or a dedicated machine to associative or commercial "Cloud" providers.
+You can rent a virtual private server or a dedicated machine from associative or commercial "Cloud" providers.

-- Cons : you will have to pay a monthly subscription and won't have physical control on your server.
+- Cons : you will have to pay a monthly subscription and won't have physical control of your server.

 (e.g. ARM board, old computer)

 |On a remote server